svelte-librarian/sv-use/packages/website/src/lib/docs/core/reactivity/get-last-changed/index.md

----
-slug: 'get-last-changed'
-title: 'getLastChanged'
+# getLastChanged

-description: 'Get the last time the reactive value changed.
-It is returned as a number in milliseconds.'
+Get the last time the reactive value changed.
+It is returned as a number in milliseconds.
-category: 'reactivity'
----

 ## Usage